 - Neurobiology: blindness, cerebellar disorders, deafness, epilepsy, glaucoma, macular degeneration, neurodegenerative diseases

 - JAX® Mice have been shipped to approximately 20,000 investigators (or laboratories) in more than 900 institutions, in 56 countries.

-- More than 7,000 varieties are available as breeding mice or frozen embryos.
+- More than 8,000 varieties are available as breeding mice, frozen embryos, or DNA samples.

-- The Jackson Laboratory Mouse Repository: This repository, maintained by Genetic Resource Science group, is included among the most premier mouse resources available to the biomedical research community.
-It currently features a portfolio of over 4,000 targeted and 1,600 transgenic mutant mouse lines representing mouse models for much of the human disease spectrum.
+- The Jackson Laboratory Mouse Repository: This repository, maintained by our Genetic Resource Science group, is included among the most premier mouse resources available to the biomedical research community.
+It currently features a portfolio of over 2,500 targeted and 1,200 transgenic mutant mouse lines representing mouse models for much of the human disease spectrum.
 Over 600 hundred lines are added to this collection annually.

 - The Laboratory’s Animal Health program oversees the health, welfare and husbandry of Jackson Laboratory mice and provides expertise in the evaluation of clinical diseases.